 There are lots of ways you can use teal and orange together.
 For example, you could go for a rich wallpaper featuring both colors.

 Or, you could opt for a teal sofa and add orange scatter cushions for a pop of color.
-And if you choose to paint your walls orange, this teal rug is the perfect thing to contrast with them.
+And if you paint your walls orange, a teal rug is the perfect thing to contrast with them.

 Teal and Purple